evo-company/darq-ui/README.md

 ### Run client build

-In root directory:
+In root directory run:

+`build-ui` will build production version of assets and copy them to `src/darq_ui/static` directory.

 ```bash
 lets build-ui
 ```

-This will build production version of assets and copy them to `src/darq_ui/static` directory.
+`build-ui-dev` will build and watch development version of assets and copy them to `src/darq_ui/static` directory.

 ```bash
 lets build-ui-dev
 ```

-This will build and watch development version of assets and copy them to `src/darq_ui/static` directory.

 Now you can run the server and it will serve the UI from the `src/darq_ui/static` directory.
 ```bash